How to remove the winnt virus

 Known file sizes on Windows 7/XP are 582,522 bytes (50% of all occurrences) or 16,384 bytes.

 There is no file information.
 The program is not visible.
 Winnt.exe is located in the Windows folder, but it is not a Windows core file.
 The application starts when Windows starts (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
-File winnt.exe is not a Windows core file.
-The process uses ports to connect to a LAN or the Internet. winnt.exe is able to record inputs, monitor applications and manipulate other programs.
-Therefore the technical security rating is 91% dangerous, however also read the users reviews.
+The winnt.exe file is not a Windows core file.
+The process uses ports to connect to a LAN or the Internet.
+Winnt.exe is able to record inputs, monitor applications and manipulate other programs.
+Therefore the technical security rating is 91% dangerous; however you should also read the users reviews.

 Recommended: Identify winnt.exe related errors